Here you will find answers to some frequently asked questions our leaseholders might have about costs and funding.

 - Latent defect compensation - any failures for the contractor to meet building regulations, or the work carried out was defective in some way

-- Sinking fund – it may be an option to use a buildings’ sinking fund where available
+- Sinking fund – ‘A sinking fund is a pot of money put aside to help pay for major work.
+It may be an option to use a buildings’ sinking fund where available.

 We understand this is an area of concern for our customers and so it is a top priority for us.
 We want to avoid passing costs onto leaseholders and will only do this as a last resort.